-Griffith Island is a Shearwater (Mutton Bird) Colony so it is very important to keep to the tracks as the birds make their nests in burrows they make in the sand.
+The walk starts at the Visitor Information Centre, and goes to Griffith Island, which is a Shearwater (Mutton Bird) Colony so it is very important to keep to the tracks as the birds make their nests in burrows they make in the sand.
 No dogs are allowed on the island.

 "One of Port Fairy's most spectacular summer sights is the arrival of the mutton birds, or short-tailed shearwaters, at sunset each day on Griffith Island.
 Towards the end of September each year the annual migration of the short-tailed shearwaters, or mutton birds, arrives on Griffiths Island from their far flung journey in the northern hemisphere.
 The birds spend the summer months here, raising their young, before setting off again in mid-April."
 (See link above for more detail).

 Follow Port Fairy Visitor Information Centre on Facebook to keep up with the latest news.

 Many of these photos have been kindly provide by Bron Anderson, thanks Bron!